voxel51/fiftyone/docs/source/user_guide/evaluation.rst

-When you run an evaluation with an ``eval_key`` argument, the evaluation is recorded on the dataset and you can retrieve information about it later, delete it, or even :ref:`retrieve the view you evaluated on <load-evaluation-view>`:
+When you run an evaluation with an ``eval_key`` argument, the evaluation is recorded on the dataset and you can retrieve information about it later, delete it, or even :ref:`retrieve the view <load-evaluation-view>` that you evaluated
+on:

 .. code-block:: python
     :linenos: